CYNAERA IACC Twin™ -Foundational Specifications

 Common failure mode: Stacking interventions without first reducing trigger load.

-Sequencing priority: Trigger control and mediator stabilization before any activation.
+Sequencing priority: Trigger control, exposure reduction, and mediator stabilization before any activation.

 4. Neuro-Metabolic / Delayed-Payback Profile (ME/CFS-like)